Alex-Leontaridis/lang-forge/README.md

    - Add new validation rules to `VariableManager.tsx`
    - Update health monitoring in `ChainHealthValidation.tsx`

+4. **Dashboard Enhancements**
+   - Add new project templates in `Dashboard.tsx`
+   - Extend analytics metrics for project overview
+   - Add new project status types and export formats

 ## 🎯 Best Practices

+### Project Management
+- Use descriptive project names and descriptions
+- Update project status as you progress (Draft → Testing → Exported)
+- Use templates for common use cases to save time
+- Regularly review and clean up old projects

 ### Variable Management
 - Use explicit variable declarations for better validation